-The Council will advocate for tax breaks and other incentives that encourage employers to hire people with developmental disabilities, and will advocate to phase out subminimum wage for people with disabilities.
+The Council will advocate for tax breaks and other incentives that encourage employers to hire people with developmental disabilities and will advocate to phase out subminimum wage for people with disabilities.

+Transportation

+The Council will support policies, initiatives, and other efforts to increase affordable and accessible transportation in rural areas of the state.

 For additional information, please contact us.

 West Virginia Developmental Disabilities Council

 110 Stockton Street

 Charleston, WV 25387

+(304) 558-0416

 https://ddc.wv.gov